pjr93/tab-organizer/README.md

 6) Enjoy!

+## Update

+1) Download the ZIP and unpack in same way you did above.
+The ZIP should be in the same location and you should unpack the folder in the exact same way (that way the folder structure is preserved)

+2) go to the relevant extension page as in step 3) above, find the Tab Organizer extension from the list and click the refresh button.
+Your app should be updated now!

 # How to use

 First, you are going to want to click the extensions button on the toolbar (the puzzle icon) and find Tab Organizer.
 Click the pin icon to pin it